 It's difficult to convey much sense of self in a block of text (or ten).
-Nevertheless, I shall spend several paragraphs battling this conundrum For Your Entertainment, flying in the face of all those who would summarise themselves - apparently - with blithe apathy and little more than an oblique sideswipe at the whole OKCupid modus operandi.
+Nevertheless, I shall spend several paragraphs battling this conundrum For Your Entertainment, flying in the face of all apathy and self-respecting reason.
 Yes, we're all unique and beautiful little snowflakes, but dodging the question doesn't really prove that point, does it?

-THE SHORT: I am a 28 year old writer who lives near London.
+THE SHORT: I am a 30-some year old writer and coder who lives near London.
 I tend to focus on the things I am most passionate about: videogames, television and cultural output in general - occasionally I even get paid for it!
-I am affable and extremely open to new people, particularly for a good conversation about Stuff.
+I am extremely open to new people, particularly for a good conversation about Stuff.
 If you are friendly, open-minded and expressive then we'll probably get on well.
 Or maybe not, but that's part of the fun, isn't it? :)

 I used to say, "Well, I'm a student!"
 For one it was true, and somehow that was all that needed to be said.
-'I'm studying', which somehow conveyed whatever people wanted it to; up til all hours finishing essays, sleeping too much, finding my footing - whatever.
+'I'm studying' - which somehow conveyed whatever people wanted it to: up til all hours finishing essays, sleeping too much, finding my footing - and so on.
 It's a comfortable catch-all.
-I've finished university, but I still embrace the student ethos, whatever that is.
-Perhaps a desire to learn something new, to be open-minded, and a passion for knowledge and discussion.
-The positives which people like to overlook.
+I've long since finished university, but I still happily embrace the student ethos, whatever that is.
+Perhaps the desire to learn something new, to be forever open-minded, and a passion for knowledge and discussion.
+(The positives which people like to overlook)

 The quote up top is not just a nod to Fight Club: I think the strange is worth embracing.
 I love alternative culture and the niche.
 Geekdom, whether it be about films, games, literature, art, or whatever.
 It's Obsession and Passion hand in hand, down at the arcades, or in the back row of the cinema, or curled up in bed with a good book.